 As a vital component of human dignity, autonomy, and personal empowerment, economic freedom is valuable as an end itself.
-Just as important, however, is the fact that economic freedom provides a proven formula for economic progress and success.
+Just as important is the fact that economic freedom provides a proven formula for economic progress and success.

-Economic freedom is not a single system, however.
-In many respects, it is the absence of a single dominating system.
-Over the past 25 years, the Index has demonstrated that economic freedom is not a dogmatic ideology.
+Economic freedom, however, is not a single system.
+The concept of freedom is incompatible in many respects with the idea of a single dominating economic system.
+Over the past 26 years, the Index has demonstrated that economic freedom is not a dogmatic ideology.
 It represents instead a philosophy that rejects dogma and embraces diverse and even competing strategies for economic advancement.

+Government actions, by their very nature, tend toward coercion and the restriction of freedom.
+They cannot possibly account for the individual circumstances and needs of individuals as effectively as a free marketplace can, and however well-meaning, they are nearly certain to impede efficiency and thus promote the waste of resources and effort.
 The Index provides compelling evidence that it is not the policies we fail to implement that hold back economic growth.
-Rather, it is the dreadful policies that, all too often, our governments put in place.
+Rather, it is the dreadful policies that our governments all too often put in place.